vectoren/u8g2-drawing-generator/README.md

 - If you pick Relative or Variable modes but haven't set an origin, the generator will prompt you to set one and abort generation.
 - Variable mode is useful when you want to emit code that will be used inside a loop or function using `x`/`y` as dynamic base coordinates.
 - The origin highlight uses a visible outline to help you identify the base pixel.

-Contributing
+- Presets clear the whole grid so beware, you can quickly reset your progress and will need to start over Contributing
 ------------
 Pull requests welcome.
 Keep edits small and add a short example in the README if you add new features.